aripickar/fbbot/README.md

 5. Add a list of the friends you want to message to the friends.csv file.
 Make sure that there are no spaces around the name.
 You can add more names if you want, following the same convention.
 6. Change the Candidate to the Person you are supporting.
 Make sure there are no spaces surrounding the name.
 7. Run the bot with "python3 fbmessage.py"
+8. When it asks you what day it is, respond in all lowercase.